jack1232/WebGPU-Step-By-Step/README.md

 * Run the live-server from VS-Code and then navigate to **http://localhost:5500** or **http://127.0.0.1:5500** to view the app.

 ## Code Updates
-Recently, Chrome Canary made some changes to the WebGPU API: it no longer supports old pipeline format anymore.
+Recently, Chrome Canary made two important changes to the WebGPU API:

+* it no longer supports old pipeline format anymore.
+* It does not support the old WGSL shader code.

 We have used the old pipeline format in the code examples in our WebGPU vidoes series (2) to (4).
 Now, I have updated them to the new pipeline by replaceng vertexStage and fragmentStage with vertex and fragment respectively.
 We also remove the colorState and add the target attribute to the fragment section.

+For our WebGPU videos series (2) -(10) (except for (4) where the GLSL shader was used), we have used the old WGSL shader code.
+To run the application, I have updated the WGSL shader code using the new Rust-like format.
+For comparison, I also included the older shader method named ShadersOld.

 ## License